 - Maximum group size on this trip is 8 clients, with a minimum of 1 paddle guide to every 4 clients, plus a foraging guide

 - Foraged cocktails, campfire cookery and wild feasting – a chance to fully imbibe a stunning marine landscape.

 - Suitable for novice paddlers with reasonable fitness and who are at ease outdoors (see below for more detail) – full sea kayaking kit, camp gear and tuition are included in the price.
 Also suitable for more experienced kayakers wanting to learn more about coastal foraging.
 The paddling guide will contact you to discuss your experience etc before your booking is confirmed.

 Booking, Enquiries and Payment are all dealt with by Adventure Carrick – phone and email details here.
-(Please do not contact Galloway Wild Foods about this, as i’ll just ask you to contact Adventure Carrick!).
-Once you have made contact, paddle guide Chris will get back to you to talk you through what is involved etc, before your booking is confirmed).
+Once you have made contact, paddle guide Chris will get back to you to talk you through what is involved answer any questions and discuss how your level of paddling experience and fitness will fit the format, before your booking is confirmed.